v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Introduction

 However, current MLLMs process images only once at the start and, due to causal masking, thereafter reason mainly over the frozen key--value cache of visual embeddings.
 This limits their ability to actively revisit visual context as inference unfolds.
 In practice, this constraint manifests as two forms of \textit{visual grounding decay}.
 First, attention to all image tokens steadily weakens as reasoning chains extend.
 Second, even the relative weight on relevant tokens declines, reducing the model's ability to focus on the most informative regions (\cref{sec:prelim_exp}).
 These effects highlight the need for mechanisms that let models explicitly re-access visual information to keep reasoning grounded in the input.

-We propose \modelname, a simple yet effective extension that equips MLLMs with a \textit{point-and-copy} mechanism for dynamically referencing input visual tokens during multimodal mathematical reasoning (\cref{fig:method}).
+We propose \modelname\footnote{Code: \url{https://github.com/jun297/v1}.
+Model: \url{https://huggingface.co/kjunh/v1-7B}.
+Data (\dataname): \url{https://huggingface.co/datasets/kjunh/v1g}.
+Project page: \url{https://jun297.github.io/v1/}.}, a simple yet effective extension that equips MLLMs with a \textit{point-and-copy} mechanism for dynamically referencing input visual tokens during multimodal reasoning (\cref{fig:method}).
 Specifically, we augment the model with an additional pointing head that outputs a probability distribution over the input image token positions, alongside the standard vocabulary logits.
 When an image token is selected, its embedding is copied and injected as the next-step input, allowing the model to dynamically retrieve and reuse visual information during generation.

 Our approach is readily compatible with popular MLLM architectures~\citep{liu2023llava,qwen2vl,internvl25} that operate on continuous image embeddings.
 Unlike methods that attempt to generate new image tokens \citep{team2024chameleon} which require full-scale pretraining for image generation capacity, our method simply reuses existing input embeddings through pointing and copying.
 The only additional parameters are lightweight linear heads, incurring minimal computational overhead.